ConvXAI: Delivering Heterogeneous AI Explanations via Conversations to Support Human-AI Scientific Writing: User Studies

 \subsubsection{Study Design and Procedure}

 \paragraph{\textbf{\emph{Participants and \baseline System.}}}

 We recruited 13 participants from university mailing lists.
 All the participants had research writing experience, resided in the U.S. and were fluent in English.
 The group has no overlap with the formative study participants, none of them had used \system prior to the study.
-Each study lasted for one and a half hour.
+Each study lasted for one and a half hours.
 The participant was compensated with \$40 in cash for their participation time.

 We ask each participant to compare \system with a baseline system, named \baseline, shown in Figure~\ref{fig:baseline}.
 The \baseline system also consists of all the AI explanation formats included in \system.
-However, it statically displays all the XAI formats on the right hand view panel instead of using the dynamic conversations to convey XAIs.
+However, it statically displays all the XAI formats on the right-hand view panel instead of using dynamic conversations to convey XAIs.
 To display all the XAI for each sentence, users can select a sentence from the left writing editor panel to be explained, then generate all XAI formats by clicking a trigger button at the right panel.
-As a result, users can view all XAI formats with each has a button to control hiding and showing the AI explanations results.
-In other words, \baseline remains being mutifacted (\ref{req:multifacet}) and somewhat controllable (\ref{req:control}), but does not have drill-down (\ref{req:drilldown}) or mixed-initiative properties (\ref{req:mix_init}).
+As a result, users can view all XAI formats with each having a button to control hiding and showing the AI explanations results.
+In other words, \baseline remains multifaceted (\ref{req:multifacet}) and somewhat controllable (\ref{req:control}), but does not have drill-down (\ref{req:drilldown}) or mixed-initiative properties (\ref{req:mix_init}).

 \paragraph{\textbf{\emph{Study Procedure.}}}